Academy (video game)

-Academy is an action/simulation video game for the Commodore 64, MS-DOS, ZX Spectrum, Amstrad CPC, and Amiga It was released in 1986 by the CRL Group.
+Academy is a simulation video game for the Commodore 64, MS-DOS, ZX Spectrum, Amstrad CPC, and Amiga It was released in 1986 by the CRL Group.
 It is the sequel to Tau Ceti and written by the same author, Pete Cooke.

 Gameplay

 The gameplay is similar to Tau Ceti—the player pilots a 'skimmer' through a 3D world—but with additional features.
 Instead of a single, large gameworld, the storyline is mission-based (but allowing the player some control over the order of play).
 The world physics of the original game are expanded on, as these missions take place on different planets under different suns; for example piloting under a dark red-dwarf provides a different play experience to a bright yellow sun.